General Information About Beavers

 Please visit these links for more detailed information regarding beavers and the construction of flow devices.

-Working with Beaver for Better Habitat Naturally by Sherri Tippie - This guide, available online (pdf), includes information on ecological benefits of beaver as well as construction of flow devices and protection of trees and other property.
+Working with Beaver for Better Habitat Naturally by Sherri Tippie – This guide, includes information on ecological benefits of beaver as well as construction of flow devices and protection of trees and other property.

 The Best Beaver Management Practices: Long Term Solutions to Beaver Dam Flooding by Beaver Solutions, LLC – This DVD details construction of flow devices for property owners.
 Available for purchase at Beaver Solutions.